Church of Regina Coeli (Hyde Park): History

 Later a large church was constructed near the original foundation, which can still be seen today.
 The current church building, dedicated in 1966, is on U.S. Route 9, also referred to as Albany Post Road.

 Parish School

-Found in 1955, the parish elementary school contained grades Pre-K through eight, and currently has about 220 enrolled students.
-The original building has been expanded once, adding a two-story wing to the back with 8 additional classrooms, in the 1970s.
+Founded in 1955, the parish elementary school contained grades Pre-K through eight, and had about 220 enrolled students in 2014.
+The original building was expanded once, adding a two-story wing to the back with 8 additional classrooms, in the 1970s.
 Regina Coeli Elementary School closed in 2015.